-Last year I first put serious thoughts on buying home.
-We have been to this country since last 7 years and have been renting ever since.
-I studied our Buy vs Rent situation and decided to hold off buying home, till we save more money or, perhaps till we save enough money to buy without mortgage.
-But, apart from home value, taxes and closing costs, there are other hidden costs associated with a home.
-In this article we will talk about these associated costs that you should also consider while buying your new home.
+/Last year I first put serious thoughts on buying home.
+We have been to this country for the last 7 years and have been renting ever since.
+I studied our Buy vs Rent situation and decided to hold off buying a home, till we save more money or, perhaps till we save enough money to buy without a mortgage.
+But, apart from home value, taxes, and closing costs, there are other hidden costs associated with a home.
+In this article, we will talk about these associated costs that you should also consider while buying your new home.

 To make it more presentable, here is a concise list of items that you’d pay for along with those listed fees on your agreement.
-Remember, these costs vary based on size and location of your home.
-Time of buy also influence some of these expenses.
+Remember, these costs vary based on the size and location of your home.
+The time of buy also influences some of these expenses.

 1. Inspection cost